QCD corrections to charged-current decays with Heavy Sterile Neutrinos in initial or final state and their impact on $\tau$ decays: Numerical Analysis

 We use the measured $\tau$ lifetime $\tau_\tau = \SI{290.29 \pm 0.53}{\femto\second}$ \cite{HeavyFlavorAveragingGroupHFLAV:2024ctg}, the branching ratios, decay constants, and parameters listed in Tab. \ref{tab:constants}.
 We have determined the pion decay constant from the ratio $f_{K^+}/f_{\pi^+}$ and $f_{K^+}$.

 This leads to the following mixing angles allowed by the experimental bounds for the leptonic decays

 and for the semi-hadronic decays

 here we roughly estimated the errors by assuming they are all uncorrelated and distributed Gaussian.
-The leptonic decays all prefer unphysical values with $\cos\theta > 1$, the semi-hadronic decays, however, permit non-zero mixing angles.
-For the decay $\tau \rightarrow \pi \nu_\tau$ we find the mixing angle\footnote{For the central value and the error of the sine we have performed a Monte Carlo error propagation.
-The central value of the sine stems from the central value of the cosine e.g. $\arccos(0.99718) = 7.5014 \cdot 10^{-2}$.
-The error was estimated taking one standard deviation of $\sqrt{|1-\cos^2\theta|}$.}
+The leptonic decays all prefer unphysical values with $\cos\theta > 1$ \tk{at the $1\sigma$ level}, the semi-hadronic decays, however, permit non-zero mixing angles \tk{at the $1\sigma$} level.
+For the decay $\tau \rightarrow \pi \nu_\tau$ we find the mixing angle \tk{at $1\sigma$}

 and for $\tau \rightarrow K \nu_\tau$ the mixing angle